Two Arrested On Suspicion Of Smuggling Migrants Across English Channel To UK

-Two people have been arrested on suspicion of arranging the illegal movement of migrants into the UK.
+Two men have been arrested on suspicion of arranging the illegal movement of migrants across the English Channel into the UK, the National Crime Agency said.

+A 33-year-old Iranian national and a 24-year-old British man were arrested in Manchester on Wednesday evening.

 A National Crime Agency spokeswoman said: “NCA officers have tonight (2 January 2019) arrested a 33-year-old Iranian national and a 24-year-old British man in Manchester, on suspicion of arranging the illegal movement of migrants across the English Channel into the UK.